How to Split Text to Columns in Google Sheets (with Examples)

 Also, note that this technique works when you have the domain names in the same format.
 For example, if you have one with HTTP and one without it, then it may give you the domain names in different columns.

-Pro Tip: In case you want to split text to rows (and not columns), one easy way would be to first get the result using text to columns, and then transpose the data.
+Pro Tip: If you want to split the text into rows (and not columns), an easy way is to first get the result using text to columns and then transpose the data.

-So this is how you can use the Text to Columns functionality in Google Sheets to quickly split cells in Google Sheets.
-You can also do similar text to the column using formulas (such as RIGHT, LEFT, MID, etc.). but in most cases, I find using this a lot easier.
+So, this is how you can use the Google Sheets’ split text into columns tool.
+You can also use a similar formula to move text to a column (such as RIGHT, LEFT, MID, etc.). but in most cases, I find using this a lot easier.

 I hope you found this tutorial useful!